mmore500/waves/blog/_posts/2020-06-03-queuemanager-blogpost.md

 ## Queue Manager Implementation

-Queue Manager is a project desinged to address the versatility constraints presenet within the Prisoners Dilemma application.
-Queue Manager not only allows users to run the Prisoners Dilemma simlation while displaying real-time statistics of the runs, but it also gives flexibility to run any other simulation they so chose, as long as they fill in the current configuration requirements within QueueManager.
+Queue Manager is a project designed to address the versatility constraints present within the Prisoners Dilemma application.
+Queue Manager not only allows users to run the Prisoners Dilemma simulation while displaying real-time statistics of the runs, but it also gives flexibility to run any other simulation they so choose, as long as they fill in the current configuration requirements within Queue Manager.

 ![PD World Image](/assets/chavez-ju/PDWorldGraph.png "PDWorld")